belang/black_bean/doc/introduction.rst

 The computing module is called arithmetic logic unit(ALU), the flow control module is called controller.
 The processor is controlled by the instruciton.
-All instrucitons of a processor is called instruciton set.
+All instructions of a processor is called instruciton set.

 Instruction Set
 ===============